mistrivishal/Portfolio/README.md

 # Portfolio
-This repository consists of portfolio
+This repository consists of portfolio, it is made with tech stack HTML, CSS & JAVASCRIPT.